 - Blistering on the body or around surgical tape

-Causes: Many patients may develope a rash after having surgery.
+Many patients may develop a rash after having surgery.
 This typically happens in the first few weeks following their procedure.
 A rash can be caused by an allergic reaction to medications, adhesive surgical tape, glue, topical creams, etc.

 All rashes should be reported to your doctor immediately.
-Treatment usually consists of aplying a topical steroid and Benedryl.
+Treatment usually consists of applying a topical steroid and Benedryl.

 - Red swollen bump